truist/ubulk/backlog.md

         - but still exit with the right code
     - figure out what junk is left behind and delete it
         - maybe wait until sandbox is unmounted?
+* Get the tests passing on a bare system
+    - i.e. uninstall pkg_chk and mksandbox, etc.
+* Get the tests passing on a non-root OSX pkgsrc
 * Option and command-arg to retry / continue / do a quick build
     - auto-set all the 'skip' options
     - do a manual 'scan' and 'build'